Norwich Pharmacal orders in support of foreign proceedings – targeting wrongdoers in BVI and Cayman

 What did the BVI Court decide?

-In K&S, the BVI Court found that the BVI Act’s statutory mechanisms did not preclude Norwich Pharmacal orders in aid of foreign proceedings.
-Indeed, it found that if the BVI Court had to look to statute rather than equity as the source of its power to order disclosure of information or evidence in aid of proceedings in a foreign court, it could rely on section 24(1) of the BVI Supreme Court Act.
-If a Norwich Pharmacal order is seen as a type or form of injunction, then the Supreme Court Act.
+In K&S, the BVI Court found that the BVI Evidence Act's statutory mechanisms did not preclude Norwich Pharmacal orders in aid of foreign proceedings.
+Indeed, it found that if the BVI Court had to look to statute rather than equity as the source of its power to order disclosure of information or evidence in aid of proceedings in a foreign court, then it could rely on section 24(1) of the BVI Supreme Court Act.
+If a Norwich Pharmacal order is seen as a type or form of injunction, then the Supreme Court Act "empowers the court to grant injunctions in all cases in which it appears to the Court or judge to be just or convenient…"

 What is the position in Cayman?